koreankiwi99/crossturn-lang-switch/README.md

 ## Research Questions

-- **Layer 1 (Language Fidelity)**: When users switch languages, do LLMs respond in the correct language?
+**RQ1 (Main)**: Do LLMs follow user query language or conversation context language?
+- When a user switches languages mid-conversation, which language does the model respond in?
+- Measured by Layer 1: Language Fidelity

+**RQ2**: Does language fidelity degrade with longer conversations?
+- Do models become more "anchored" to context language as conversation length increases?

+**RQ3**: Do models maintain task performance when users switch languages across turns?
-- **Layer 2 (Task Accuracy)**: Even when models respond correctly, does switching hurt task completion?
+- Does language switching hurt task completion?
+- Measured by Layer 2: Task Accuracy (null result - no significant difference)

 ## Experimental Conditions